 Speaking of chocolate mousse, here's a dairy-free and gluten-free incarnation that will satisfy anyone's chocolate craving!

-This dessert makes it own hot fudge sauce along with a rich brownie.
+This pudding cake dessert makes it own hot fudge sauce along with a rich brownie.
 Easy to make and great with a scoop of ice cream!

 English Toffee features a buttery caramel candy blanketed by chocolate and finely ground almonds.
 It may look difficult, but is actually quite simple with a bit of time and attentiveness.